AceOfBens/notphillies-bsky/README.md

 ### How long will this bot be up for?

 That depends on MLB and the Philadelphia Phillies.
-There have been reports that [the NFL has told their teams not to use Bluesky](https://awfulannouncing.com/nfl/new-england-patriots-bluesky-shut-down-account.html), but this doesn't necessarily seem to be the case as there are several domain-verified MLB accounts that are posting regularly including the [Kansas City Royals](https://bsky.app/profile/did:plc:3rkgpi6qhb4p6ne4jk2kspzw), the [Pittsburgh Pirates](https://bsky.app/profile/did:plc:xtjr2ecuxb6wqjr3jfbwdu3m), The [San Francisco Giants](https://bsky.app/profile/did:plc:7e75ce7c352cm2th5pwojwdw), the [Boston Red Sox](https://bsky.app/profile/did:plc:y4mxqslm4dyn6mx6pldyn75o), and even their division rival, the [New York Mets](https://bsky.app/profile/did:plc:5knhhenmnuq5vva3rr4vo3nh).
-Although, many of these "active" accounts aren't cross posting everything from their X/Twitter accounts.
+There have been reports that [the NFL has told their teams not to use Bluesky](https://awfulannouncing.com/nfl/new-england-patriots-bluesky-shut-down-account.html), but this doesn't necessarily seem to be the case here as all 30 teams have created a domain-verified account and several of them are posting regularly including the [Kansas City Royals](https://bsky.app/profile/did:plc:3rkgpi6qhb4p6ne4jk2kspzw), the [Pittsburgh Pirates](https://bsky.app/profile/did:plc:xtjr2ecuxb6wqjr3jfbwdu3m), The [San Francisco Giants](https://bsky.app/profile/did:plc:7e75ce7c352cm2th5pwojwdw), the [Boston Red Sox](https://bsky.app/profile/did:plc:y4mxqslm4dyn6mx6pldyn75o), and even their division rival, the [New York Mets](https://bsky.app/profile/did:plc:5knhhenmnuq5vva3rr4vo3nh).
+However, many of these "active" accounts aren't cross posting everything from their X/Twitter accounts.
 For that reason, I'm currently unsure how active the Phillies' Bluesky account would have to be before I unplug this bot.
-It will probably also depend how long people find this bot useful.
+It will probably come down to how long people find this bot useful.

 The Phillies made a Bluesky account in January 2025 that is domain verified ([@phillies.com](https://bsky.app/profile/phillies.com)), but as of now, they have not posted there yet, and it is unclear how much of a priority this may be.
 I do not know if contacting the Phillies will help push them to be active on Bluesky, and I do not recommend taking to other social media platforms to pester them, as [it's possible their social team is waiting on support from Bluesky's team](https://awfulannouncing.com/tech/bluesky-sports-top-priority-growth-spurt.html) before they begin adding the platform to their social media strategy.